leiii/census/data/census/readme.md

     * If county A and county B are merged into county C, we then add up the population data of county A and county B in 2010 (merged proportional data such as population by age structure are weighted sums of the focal variable in the pre-merging counties).
     * If county D is divided into counties E and F, then we add the population data of counties E and F in 2020.
 These adjustments require the use of the township-level census data in certain cases.
     * Finally, there are changes present in intercensal years for which adjustment could not be applied due to a lack of information.
 For example, a portion of county G might be transferred to county H but the transferred area is not well documented in census data.
 In this case, we merge counties G and H into one county-level unit.
-    * The bottom line in the adjustment process is to make the data in 2010 and 2020 comparable.
+    * The baseline in the adjustment process is to make the data in 2010 and 2020 comparable.